zaguad/zaguad/README.md

 "life is an adventure or nothing at all".
-Finish your push and go outside kid.
+Finish your push and go outside boe.